dcvath/Final_Project/README.md

 November 3, 2021 from https://www.kaggle.com/uciml/red-wine-quality-cortez-et-al-2009.

 ### Google Slides Presentation
-https://docs.google.com/presentation/d/1_syazsfrAmDTk7VxIcM2oDEMwXvgvpArfBdHkG1Xalw/edit?usp=sharing
+This is the link to the current verision of our Google Slides presentation: https://docs.google.com/presentation/d/1_syazsfrAmDTk7VxIcM2oDEMwXvgvpArfBdHkG1Xalw/edit?usp=sharing

 ## Questions the data will potentially answer using Machine Learning: